Interop-community/Project-Herophilus-Assets/index.md

 Project Herophilus intent is to help with various aspects of data challenges consistently seen across all areas of healthcare for decades.
 - Simplify and enable easier and more consistent access to data.
-One of the assets is named Intelligent DaaS (Data as a Service): It is intended to be a comprehensive <b> design pattern/ reference architecture/ accelerator </b>.
+One of the assets is named Intelligent DaaS (Data as a Service): It is intended to be a comprehensive set of <b> design patterns/ reference architectures/ accelerators </b>.
 It includes the ability to connect, route/distribute, build business process/decision management based apps and provides comprehensive audit enablement.
 - Event Builder: Comprehensive parsing and data building library for a comprehensive set of healthcare data standards.
 - Synthetic Data: The ability to leverage billions of data attributes in any number of ways to maximize business needs and benefits.